Profession: 3rd US President

 - 1791-08-30 Thomas Jefferson responds to Benjamin Banneker's letter on the issue of slavery

-- 1801-02-17 US House of Representatives breaks electoral college tie, chooses Thomas Jefferson President over Aaron Burr
+- 1801-02-17 US House of Representatives breaks electoral college tie by electing Thomas Jefferson as President over Aaron Burr

 - 1804-02-25 Thomas Jefferson nominated for US President at Democratic-Republican caucus

-- 1804-05-14 Meriwether Lewis & William Clark's expedition commissioned by Thomas Jefferson sets out from St Louis for Pacific Coast
+- 1804-05-14 Meriwether Lewis and William Clark's expedition commissioned by Thomas Jefferson sets out from St Louis for Pacific Coast

 - 1804-12-05 Thomas Jefferson re-elected US President, George Clinton Vice President